 Although BASICS and HEMS seem similar they have different, complimentary capabilities.
 Dorset & Somerset Air Ambulance (DSAA) usually carries a doctor/paramedic team and can deliver a pre-hospital anaesthetic to put critically-ill patients on to a life support machine.
 They also carry blood products which can be transfused to trauma victims.
 The helicopter can reach remote parts of the 2 counties quickly and likewise transport patients swiftly on to hospital.
 However, adverse weather may ground the helicopter and there are restrictions on night flying.
 Likewise, landing in dense conurbations can be tricky and may require a secondary transfer by ground vehicle for either the patient or HEMS team.
 On the other hand, a given area may have several BASICS responders available.
 They can be called out for patients who are seriously ill but do not necessarily need the full HEMS critical care capability, or if the helicopter is not available.
 They can operate 24 hours a day in all but the most adverse weathers.
 Being locally based in the community, BASICS medics can often be on scene first and initiate life-saving treatment whilst awaiting the arrival of the HEMS crew.
 Both BASICS and HEMS are funded entirely by charitable donations and are dependent on public support to continue operating.

-BASICS Dorset is the supporting charity for BASICS responders working in the county.
-Our responders operate under the auspices of the Somerset Accident Volunteer Emergency Service BASICS scheme.
-Our repsonders are all consultants or GPs and therefore licensed to practice medicine without supervision.
-They have completed an approved BASICS pre-hospital emergency medicine course.
+Our responders are all consultants or GPs and therefore licensed to practice medicine without supervision.
+They have completed an approved BASICS pre-hospital emergency medicine course and are required to undertake further regular Continuous Professional Development.
 They are approved and annually assessed by BASICS South West who also provide clinical governance.
 Each responder has an honorary contract with and is under operational control of South Western Ambulance Service.